Best Day Trips from Porto

 Viana do Castelo is one of the most beautiful towns in the north of Portugal, but it’s often overlooked.

 The most famous site in Viana do Castelo is the Santuario de Santa Luzia, located on top of a mountain and accessible by car or cable car: the views from up there are breathtaking!

 But Viana has much more to offer: the town center is really pretty, and they even have a street art installation with umbrellas!
-And the seaside is well worth a visit, too: Afife, Arda and Cabedelo are my absolute favorite beaches in Viana do Castelo.
+And the seaside is well worth a visit, too: Afife, Arda, and Cabedelo are my absolute favorite beaches in Viana do Castelo.

-It doesn’t matter where you go in Portugal, it’s always a foodie’s paradise.
+It doesn’t matter where you go to Portugal, it’s always a foodie’s paradise.
 If you have a sweet tooth, do not miss the opportunity of having a traditional “bola de Berlin” at Ze Natario, very centrally located.
 I went there following my friend Alberto’s recommendation (he’s an expert!) and it was so good I ended up buying a box to take home.

 I’ve spent a weekend in Vila Real with my friend Alberto and we had a blast!

 Located by the river Corgo, it’s less than an hour away from Porto and very recommended for every road trip in Portugal.

 Vila Real has a few well-preserved chapels and buildings in the traditional Manueline style, interesting museums (psst, all of them are free to visit!), and a very relaxed vibe.

 If you’ve liked this post, pin it for later!